jaegertracing/jaeger-operator/CONTRIBUTING.md

 We gratefully welcome improvements to documentation as well as to code.

-## Certificate of Origin

-By contributing to this project you agree to the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
-This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
-See the [DCO](DCO) file for details.

 ## Getting Started

 This project is a regular [Kubernetes Operator](https://coreos.com/operators/)  built using the Operator SDK.
 Refer to the Operator SDK documentation to understand the basic architecture of this operator.